-Branton Community First School and Breamish Valley Community Nursery
+Branton Community Primary School and Breamish Valley Community Nursery

-Information for Parents 2015 - 16 At Branton First School we are full of cheer!
+Information for Parents 2016 - 17

+At Branton First School we are full of cheer!
+Confident Happy Enlightened Effective Respectful
-Confident

-Нарру

-Enlightened

-Effective

-Respectful

 Our vision

 'To nurture and value everyone, while guiding, enlightening and developing a lifelong love of learning.'

 How to contact us

-Branton Community First School Breamish Valley Community Nursery 'The Goslings' Parent and Toddler Group Branton Powburn Alnwick Northumberland NE66 4JF
+Branton Community Primary School Breamish Valley Community Nursery 'The Goslings' Parent and Toddler Group Branton Powburn Alnwick Northumberland NE66 4JF

-Tel: 01665 578225 E-mail: Admin@branton.northumberland.sch.uk
+Tel: 01665 578225

-Website: www.branton.northumberland.sch.uk
+E-mail: Admin@branton.northumberland.sch.uk Website: www.branton.northumberland.sch.uk

-Introduction Branton First School and Breamish Valley Nursery are located in Branton, a small hamlet situated in the Breamish Valley in the foothills of the Cheviot Hills.
+Branton Primary School and Breamish Valley Nursery are located in Branton, a small hamlet situated in the Breamish Valley in the foothills of the Cheviot Hills.
 Our school building, was built in 1925 although there has been a school in Branton for much longer.
 The Presby-terian Church being built in 1781 and housing the original school.
 Our school has two class-rooms, a hall and kitchen.
 The school was extended in 2009 to also include new toilets, cloakroom facilities and offices.
 Then in 2012 a conservatory was added and that has become part of our Early Years area.
+As we move to being a primary school we are looking at what provision we will need in the future and are making plans.

 We are very lucky to have wonderful outdoor spaces.
 There is garden and grassed area to the front of the school which is often used for sporting activities.
 At the rear of the school there is a playground and we have a large playing field with access to an extensive wildlife garden and Branton Ponds.
+In 2015-16 we began to set up our Forest School, which is located in the area next to Branton Ponds.
+We had fantastic community support in the Autumn to prepare the area and we have two staff members who trained during the year to become Forest School Leaders who have worked through the year to develop our Forest School and the Forest School area.

 The catchment area includes the Ingram Valley, Branton, Powburn, Hedgeley, Beanley, Eglingham and their farming communities.
 Northumberland County Council provides transport for children who live more than one mile from the school.
 We encourage parents to share transport to and from school and at any other times it may be necessary e.g;

 - Out of school activities,

 - Pre-Reception sessions

 - Assemblies

 This booklet provides information concerning the school, as required by the 1980 Education Act, for parents of pupils who are expected to enter the school from within the catchment area, and also for other parents who wish to know about the opportunities available.
 Information concerning the general arrangements in Northumberland is given separately in a County Education Booklet, copies of which are available for parents of pupils who are starting or transferring schools next September.

-Who's who at Branton
+Who's who at Branton School Governors (June 2016):

-School Governors:

-Head teacher Mrs Zoë Ryan

-LEA Appointed Mrs Laura Capper (Chairperson)

-Parent Representatives Mrs Abi Wilson

-Mrs Helen Cowens

-Co-opted Members Mr Stuart Nelson (Vice Chair to Sept 2015)

-Mrs Sybil Telford

-Mrs Jan Johnson

-Mr David Wilson

-Mr Tom Oates (from Sept 2015)

-Staff Representative Miss Rachel Plunkett

-The School Team:
+LEA Appointed Mrs Laura Capper (Chairperson) Head teacher Mrs Zoë Ryan Parent Representatives Mrs Abi Wilson Mrs Helen Cowens Mr Tom Oates (Vice Chair) Co-opted Members Miss Gillian Hogg Mrs Jan Johnson Mrs Lynne Romartinez Miss Rachel Plunkett